-Beaujolais food pairing is exciting.
+Beaujolais food pairing is exciting!
 This light, young and fruity red wine from France, pairs very well with a wide range of foods such as white meat, fish, cheese, snacks and even desserts.
-Beaujolais Nouveau has become very famous and popular all around the world thanks the celebrations during its annually release in November.
 This guide will help you to find the best food for your bottle of Beaujolais Nouveau.

-Beaujolais food paring is fun because you can drink this French wine with many different types of foods.
-There are different types of Beaujolais wines, but the most popular one is Beaujolais Nouveau.
+You can drink this French wine with many different types of foods, but keep in mind that there are different types of Beaujolais wines.
+The most popular one is Beaujolais Nouveau.
 This fruity light-bodied red wine is released annually on the third Thursday of November and has become extremely popular all over the world.
-In this guide you will learn more about Beaujolais food pairing and the wine itself.
+Keep reading to learn more about Beaujolais food pairing and the wine itself.

 Beaujolais wine is made of Gamay grapes produced in the Beaujolais region, north of Lyon in France.
 It is known for being a fruity light-bodied wine with good acidity.
 Many people consider Beaujolais the best wine made from Gamay and it is a good alternative to Pinot Noir.

 Cru is the highest category of classification and it is considered to be the best Beaujolais wine.
 The Cru style is recommended to be consumed within three years of its vintage.
 A Beaujolais Cru is more complex and rich that the other beaujolais wines.
 It is more similar to red Bourgogne wines.

 Tips!
 If you are drinking a bottle of Beaujolais Cru, we recommend you to read our Pinot Noir Food pairing guide since the styles are quite similar.